rehmanh/Aesthetic-Clinic/README.md

 ##### TODO:

-- Maybe try to work with Bootstrap instead of Foundation...ugh
 - Make sure that sign up modal button works from homepage
 - remove new patient button from Admin users' view page for users
 - add Modal for new appointment